Adolescence Education, Grades 7–12 Master’s

 What is Unique About Our Program?

-- Professional certification: You will be eligible for initial certification immediately upon graduation.
+- Professional certification — With our accredited program, you will be eligible for initial certification immediately upon graduation in one of the following subject areas: biology, chemistry, earth science, English, French, history, mathematics, physics, or Spanish.
 After three years of teaching, you will be eligible for professional certification.

-- Student teaching options: Participate in field experience in various geographic areas extending from the Canadian border to Malone, N.Y. and south to the Glens Falls, Albany and New York City regions.
+- Participate in field experience in various geographic areas extending from the Canadian border to Malone, N.Y. and south to the Glens Falls, Albany, and New York City regions.

-- Earn your degree close to home: Attend classes at the main campus in Plattsburgh or the SUNY Plattsburgh branch campus at Queensbury.
+- Earn your degree close to home — Attend classes at the main campus in Plattsburgh or the SUNY Plattsburgh at Queensbury branch campus.

 What Are My Career Opportunities?